 This is a nice development for the Helsinki hotel scene

 Helsinki doesn’t have much in the way of luxury properties, especially ones associated with major global hotel groups.
-Perhaps the other luxury property that some people like is Hotel Kämp, which is independent nowadays, but used to be part of Marriott Luxury Collection.
+Perhaps the other luxury property that some people like is Hotel Kämp, which is now part of Strawberry (formerly Nordic Choice Hotels), but used to be part of Marriott Luxury Collection.

 I’m curious if Hotel Maria being associated with Waldorf Astoria helps its financial performance.
 One would certainly think it’ll at least give the property more exposure.
 The issue generally is that Helsinki isn’t exactly a huge tourist destination, and on top of that, there’s a seasonal element to it.

 Like some other Nordic countries, the “base” cost of decent hotels is fairly high, but the range of costs is fairly limited.
-So I’d expect this to be one of the more affordable Waldorf Astoria properties, typically priced in the $300 range, give or take.
+So it’s not surprising to see that this is one of the more affordable Waldorf Astoria properties out there.

 Bottom line